Galaxy Buds 2 review: Samsung's best so far (video)

-Anton D. Nagy contributed to this Galaxy Buds 2 review post.
+Anton D. Nagy contributed to this Galaxy Buds 2 review article.

 These are Samsung’s new Galaxy Buds2 and put simply, they’re a very interesting update to the original Galaxy Buds which were pretty affordable.
 They might just be one of the best alternatives to Apple’s regular AirPods, but, if looked at in a vacuum.